bigmuz/ali-the-kebab-seller/README.md

-# Ali-the-Kebab-seller
+# Ali the Kebab Seller
-Discord bot made in Python
+Basic Discord bot made in Python